 As an endnote, I think it definitely doesn’t help that I’m also just bummed out that summer is here.
 Boo!
 Bad timing!
 Begone impetuous sun!
 This poor pasty subastral-being rejects your deadly/essential rays!
 I hate the crippling heat.
 I hate the ultra-bright sunshine.
 Always have, always will.
 Really, the only thing which ameliorates this annual negative reaction now is that we finally bought an AC unit last year.
 It’s fucking awesome.
 It has truly been a game-changer.
 I liken it to having grown up with scrubbing dishes by hand as a perennial, mind-numbing chore and then finally getting a dishwasher.
 (Which, as a matter of fact, also happened to me in the last few years.)
 It’s like you can never even imagine going back.

-What have I been playing/watching/reading?:
+What have I been playing/watching/reading?

 I started playing Rage 2 recently.
 And yes, sadly it’s just as bland and lacking as those cacophonous ‘mehs’ from the chorus of consensus had assured me beforehand.
 It’s kind of a weird duck though.
 In a bunch of intangible, hard-to-articulate ways, it feels like a well-made AAA game, or has the patina of one at least.
 But then you scrape away a little of that patina with your fingernails and you realize it has just been artificially spackled all over a transparent balloon.
 There’s just a hollowness at its core which makes the whole experience feel kinda soulless and pointless.
 This is made even worse by the fact that the game is going for a (now inescapably Borderlands-esque) quirky, irreverent, super-stylized thing centered around the worship of gleeful hyper-violence.
 Because it just very palpably doesn’t… work.
 Much of it seems so forced and so lame.

-I’m truly not trying to be a mean asshole here, but I also can’t deny that the game has a generic, born-in-a-marketing-meeting quality to it.
+I’m truly not trying to be mean here, but I also can’t deny that the game has a generic, born-in-a-marketing-meeting quality to it.
 It just feels a bit like if a group of stuffy country-club old men were tasked with putting out an authentic seeming anarchist-punk zine.
 Now, if they’re smart and perceptive, they might even get kind of close with their counterfeit.
 There’s always somewhat of a formula one can reverse-engineer and follow, of course.
 So they might well discern all the things it needs to say, the visual it needs to nail, the emotional resonances it needs to hit, and take a stab at replicating them all.
 But even a 99% accurate forgery won’t pass muster with anyone who intuitively, even subconsciously, grasps what makes the real version so compelling, so affecting.
 Everything resides in that final, decisive 1%.
 I’m not positive why.
 It just does.

 As opposed to its insipid emulation of both the MadMaxian look and its vibe of fun, outrageous chaos, I actually don’t have any strong feelings about the gameplay itself either way (though indifference is perhaps even more damning than ‘faint praise’ is notoriously claimed to be.)
 There’s nothing wrong with the shooting or driving mechanics.
 They’re just… fine.
 Adequate.
 Competently playable.
 But there’s nothing very satisfying or engaging about them.
 I mean, I’ll put it like this: Rage 2 is the type of game I would (and do) happily play in a semi-distracted state while I’m puffing and pedalling away on my stationary bike for exercise.
 And that’s the kind of anti-accolade a game should never want to win.